-I turned the ground beef into taco meat, no problem, using my taco meat recipe .
+I turned the ground beef into taco meat using my taco meat recipe .
 That took about 10 minutes to cook, then I tossed it with the salad mix and the dressing and served it up for dinner.
-So.
-Easy.

-I’m all about easy these days, but I also want to feel my best – especially when I’m short of breath just from climbing a set of stairs – so I set out to make a paleo version of the Southwestern Taco Salad.
+I’m all about easy during pregnancy, but I also want to feel my best – especially when I’m short of breath just from climbing a set of stairs – so I set out to make a paleo taco salad version of the Trader Joe’s Southwestern Taco Salad.
 And friends, I do believe I have delivered for you.

 - 2 cups chopped romaine, packed